Leaps and Bounds (song): Composition and recording

 "Bradman" is a song with a length of seven minutes and twenty-eight seconds.
 The song is set in the key of D major, it uses "a comfortable speaking pace" and has a vocal range of A_{3}–D_{5}.
 Kelly is credited with both lyrics and music.
 The lyrics provide a biography of the Australian cricketer, Don Bradman's early career to 1933.
 The track was recorded in late 1986 at Trackdown Studios and was produced by Kelly.
 It has an accompanying music video directed by Jack Egan, which depicts Bradman in photos and archival footage.
-Kelly's father, John Kelly, had met Bradman in the 1950s and the young Kelly idolised the cricketer.
-Kelly avidly read Irving Rosenwater's biography, Sir Donald Bradman – A Biography (1978) and returned to the book when writing "Bradman".
+Kelly's father, John Kelly, had met Bradman in the 1950s, and the young Kelly idolised the cricketer.
+Kelly avidly read Irving Rosenwater's biography of Bradman, Sir Donald Bradman – A Biography (1978), and returned to the book when writing "Bradman".
 "I was fooling around with a circular series of three chords—the usual suspects D, G, A—over which I was singing a melancholy, falling tune...
 The music worked well for a long narrative, for moving between talking and singing".
 Kelly sent Bradman a copy of the video and the single, but as Bradman had no video player he hoped to view it at his daughter's place.
-After hearing the song, replied "I am flattered by your attempt".
+After hearing the song, Bradman infamously replied: "I am flattered by your attempt".
 Kelly and his nephew Dan Kelly recorded both songs as part of Kelly's A – Z Tours from 2004 to 2010, it was issued on the 8× CD live album, The A – Z Recordings (2010).